Digvijay-Singh-Nathawat/BotGPTBackend/README.md

 ### "GROQ_API_KEY not set"
 - Ensure you've created a `.env` file with your GROQ API key
+- For Docker: Pass the key as environment variable: `-e GROQ_API_KEY=your_key`
-- Restart the development server after adding the key
+- Restart the development server or container after adding the key

 ### Empty AI responses
 - Check that the GROQ API key is valid